VIRTUAL EXHIBITION! “Not from Around Here” Student-Curated Exhibition

 4th Annual Student Curated Exhibition: Not From Around Here

-Presented in partnership with Justin-Siena Visual Arts, and made possible in part by a grant from Arts Council Napa Valley, by Napa Valley Community Projects and by the members and supporters of the Napa Valley Museum Yountville.
+Presented in partnership with Justin-Siena Visual Arts, and made possible in part by a grant from Arts Council Napa Valley, the Napa County Board of Supervisors, Napa Valley Community Projects, and by the members and supporters of the Napa Valley Museum Yountville.

 Introduction and History

 This Annual exhibit began when Monica Jacobson of Justin Siena High School, proposed to Napa Valley Museum that a space be provided within the exhibition calendar to showcase student works.
 Outside Looking In (2017) contained 24 works, and in the hopes that the exhibit would grow in its second year, students from five counties were called to submit.
 The tragedy of the North Bay fires inspired the theme of the 2018 exhibit First Response.
 It was the hope that students and their communities affected by the fires, would have a space in which to express their experience, and impressions of what was happening to and around them.
 In 2019, The Upside of Down saw new energy and the growth we had hoped for with this exhibit.
 60 submissions were received, and 30 works selected.
 Submissions will be open to high school students and we are expanding to invite the participation of Napa County middle school art students this year as well.

 The goal of the Annual Student Juried and Curated Exhibition is to present temporary high quality educational and thought-provoking displays that promote local arts and culture in order to link the traveling public and local community to young artists in Napa Valley.
 The exhibits primary focus is to showcase visual arts (painting, drawing, photography, mixed media, sculpture, printmaking, sound, video and graphic arts).

 It serves as an extension to the Napa Valley Museum and its educational programming.